-A-B. According to the management agreement between the Company and UHS, and the previous agreement between the Company and UAS (see Note 10), operating leases for the rental of office facilities and equipment are the responsibility of UHS and UAS, respectively.
+A-B. According to the management agreement between the Company and UHS (see Note 10), operating leases for the rental of office facilities and equipment are the responsibility of UHS.
 Fees associated with the lease agreements are included as a component of the Company's management fee.